 Frequency measurements shall be taken at the high side of main power transformer(s) of the project over a period (typically 3-6 cycles).
 Instantaneous or single points of measurement shall not be used in the determination of frequency.

 It is understood that load tripping would be beneficial for system performance for under-frequency system conditions.
 However, system under-frequency issue could be addressed by automatic UFLS program detailed in Section 6.8, which provides an orderly and controlled load tripping to restore system frequency.
-This requirement is to avoid uncontrolled load tripping to large amount of large computational loads.
+This requirement is to avoid uncontrolled load tripping to large amount of LCLs.

 Rate of Change of Frequency (RoCoF) Ride-Through

 Within the frequency ride-through range per Table 2, the connection applicant shall ensure the project has the capability to ride-through frequency excursions having an absolute RoCoF magnitude that is less than or equal to 5.0 Hz/s.
 The project shall maintain pre-disturbance active power consumption during the ride-through period.
-The use of UPS is not allowed during the ride-through period.
+Switching to UPS supply is not allowed during the ride-through period.

 RoCoF shall be calculated as the average RoCoF over a rolling 0.5 second averaging window.